Our mission is to reduce recidivism by supporting and advocating alongside those with court and justice involvement.

-Nolef Turns Inc. is a 501(c)(3) public charity that was established to build a network of resources for individuals with justice involvement to thrive post-conviction.
+Nolef Turns Inc. is a 501(c)(3) public charity that was established to build a network of resources for individuals with court and justice involvement to thrive post-conviction.
 Our goals are to fight against our unjust judicial system and to help end mass incarceration.
 We also focus on the fight to allow justice-involved individuals to live a fair and self-sufficient life after they have completed all of their requirements of crime and punishment, as determined by the law.
-Most importantly, we fight to help those affected by the criminal justice system to maintain a stable support system.
+Most importantly, we fight to help those affected by the criminal legal system to maintain a stable support system and we support the leadership of those who are directly impacted by mass incarceration and court involvement, while engaging the support of those who are not directly impacted.
 This includes all stakeholders that are affected - the children of incarcerated parents, the caregivers of those left behind when a loved one is incarcerated, the communities in which returning citizens live and work, and mainly YOU.
 You are a vital part of uplifting our communities and strengthening our economy.
 You didn't land on this website by accident.
 You are potentially one of the greatest partners we will have in the fight for better lives for people who have felony convictions.

-Join us in becoming a part of criminal justice reform; join us as a part of changing our outlook on crime and punishment.
+Join us in becoming a part of criminal legal reform; join us as a part of changing our outlook on crime and punishment.